Opportunity (rover): Launch and landing

-From its initial landing, by chance, into an impact crater amidst an otherwise generally flat plain, Opportunity successfully investigated regolith and rock samples and took panoramic photos of its landing site.
+From its initial landing into an impact crater amidst an otherwise generally flat plain, Opportunity successfully investigated regolith and rock samples and took panoramic photos of its landing site.
 Its sampling allowed NASA scientists to make hypotheses concerning the presence of hematite and past presence of water on the surface of Mars.
 Following this, it was directed to travel across the surface of Mars to investigate another crater site, Endurance crater, which it explored from June to December 2004.
 Subsequently, Opportunity examined the impact site of its own heat shield and discovered an intact meteorite, now known as Heat Shield Rock, on the surface of Mars.

-From late April to early June 2005, Opportunity was perilously lodged in a sand dune, with several wheels buried in the sand.
-Over a six-week period, Earth-based physical simulations were performed to decide how best to extract the rover from its position without risking its permanent immobilization.
-Successful maneuvering a few centimeters at a time eventually freed the rover, which resumed its travels.

 Opportunity was directed to proceed in a southerly direction to Erebus crater, a large, shallow, partially buried crater and a stopover on the way south towards Victoria crater, between October 2005 and March 2006.
 It experienced some mechanical problems with its robotic arm.

 In late September 2006, Opportunity reached Victoria crater and explored along the rim in a clockwise direction.
 In June 2007 it returned to Duck Bay, its original arrival point at Victoria crater; in September 2007 it entered the crater to begin a detailed study.
 In August 2008, Opportunity left Victoria crater for Endeavour crater, which it reached on August 9, 2011.